 In May 2019, Zift switched the mobile apps back to the Net Nanny name, as that was better known.
 This review is of the Zift apps as they were in the fall of 2018, but there was little change to the app functions after the re-rebranding.

-The mobile apps still have Net Nanny's powerful web-filtering technology at their core; the upside is that Net Nanny's updated Windows PC (and soon its Mac) parental-control software, which were never rebranded, are now part of the subscription.
+The mobile apps still have Net Nanny's powerful web-filtering technology at their core; the upside is that Net Nanny's updated Windows PC and Mac parental-control software, which were never rebranded, are now part of the subscription.

 The focus on digital parenting is definitely noticeable in the apps.
 Articles on certain issues from the Zift/Net Nanny editorial team appear in the Family Feed, and the App Advisor feature offers guidance on potential concerns with apps.

-Net Nanny's excellent web-filtering tech, which now includes filters of social-media feeds, makes its apps one of the best options in this category, and the apps benefit from Zift's recent redesign, with a superior and more current interface than many of their competitors.
+Net Nanny's excellent web-filtering tech, which now includes filters of social-media feeds, makes its apps one of the best options in this category.
+The apps benefit from Zift's recent redesign, with a superior and more current interface than many of their competitors.

 Net Nanny's lack of call- or text-message monitoring could be a deal breaker for some users, however, and the relatively high Premium subscription fee could be an issue for others.
 But if the existing features cover your needs, Net Nanny is definitely one of the top options to consider.

 Net Nanny follows the freemium model, with a basic version of the mobile app available at no charge, and paid tiers that add features.
 The mobile app supports Android, iOS and Kindle, and paid subscriptions include the Windows and Mac desktop clients.
 Chromebooks that can access Google Play are also supported through the Android app.

 When you sign up, you'll get full use of the premium features for three days, including child apps, which should offer enough of a taste of the full Net Nanny experience so that you can determine whether it is the right fit for you before paying for a year or more.
 But if you are looking for a permanent free option, I would turn to something like Kaspersky Safe Kids, which offers a more robust free tier.